The Eliza Effect is an indie band from Louisville, Kentucky.

 As much as I love this album, I wanted to highlight this track because it's the one song I keep coming back to.
 I find myself thinking "what do I want to listen to...", and this song often pops into my head.

 The slightly overdriven rhythm guitar patiently comes in melancholically hard panned right, shortly followed by a melodic slide part hard panned left.
 Setting the mood for what to expect, when all of a sudden the bass and drums come stomping into the room with purpose.
 When the guitars join in you realize how dope the riff is.
 The vocal is so dry and right up in your face, nothing to hide behind.
 That's how beautiful his voice is/was.
-That scream comes in on the pre-chorus and you're thinking "WTF!", how is that possible.
 His ability to go in and out of pure voice, edge of break up, full scream, and falsetto on command was the gift he was given.
 I love his voice.

 Matt's drumming is so brilliant in this song.
 Instead of exaggerating the odd time of the verses, he chooses to disguise the differences between the first two bars (7/8) and the responding two bars of the verse (4/4) by placing the prominent snare for both sections on the 3rd and 7th beats.
 Projecting a continuity, until that tension resolves with the comfortable 4/4 chorus.